digiflydk/Digifly_web/docs/performance-indexes.md

 # Firestore Performance & Indexes

-This document outlines the required Firestore indexes for the Digifly application to ensure optimal query performance.
+This document outlines the required Firestore indexes for the Digifly Studio application to ensure optimal query performance.

 ## 1. Why Indexes Are Necessary